Sven Bergman

-Sven Bergman (born 12 November 1967) is a Swedish investigative reporter/producer for the current affairs show "Uppdrag granskning" on SVT.
+Sven Bergman (born 12 November 1967) is a Swedish investigative reporter/producer for the current affairs show Uppdrag granskning on Sveriges Television.

 He works in a team with Fredrik Laurin and Joachim Dyfvermark.

 The trio has specialized in global investigative journalism, and often cooperates with fellow journalists around the world.

 For their stories the trio has been awarded numerous international awards, such as the ICIJ Daniel Pearl Award from Daniel Pearl Foundation, Edward R Murrow Award, Overseas Press Clubs Eric and Amy Burger Award and Prix Circom.

-Together with his teampartners Sven Bergman is the only journalist who has been awarded three times with the most prestigious Swedish award: Stora journalistpriset (2013, 2007, 2005).
+Together with his team partners Bergman is the only journalist who has been awarded three times with the most prestigious Swedish award: Stora journalistpriset (2013, 2007, 2005).

 Sven Bergman is a member to the International Consortium of Investigative Journalists, ICIJ.
 A global network of 185 investigative journalists in more than 65 countries who collaborate on in-depth investigative stories.